LilyTronics/lily_data_logger_software/readme.md

 Ubuntu:

-* For installing wxPython you require the GTK development lib:
+* For installing wxPython you require the following packages:
+  * `sudo apt install python3-dev`
-  `sudo apt install libgtk-3-dev`
+  * `sudo apt install libgtk-3-dev`

 In `tests` is are several scripts for running the unit tests.
 Test reports are written to `unit_test/test_reports`.